christianpoulsen/typescript-apollo-server-example/README.md

 <code>npm run dev</code>

-This should install the necessary packages, build and compile the typescript code to javascript and then have node run our builed project.
+This should install the necessary packages, build and compile the typescript code to javascript and then have NodeJS run our builed project.